 I myself do not identify as ‘two-spirit’ because of the limitations of such an identity that I perceive.
 It does not adequately describe who I am, or my ‘changing ones’ community.
-Personally, ‘two-spirit’ erases the essence of what it means to claim the ‘changing one’ identity.
-‘Two-spirit’ emphasizes and privileges the gender-binary, and reinforces transphobia and the violence against gender non-conforming, non-binary, and agender Natives in nuanced ways.
+Personally, ‘two-spirit’ limits the essence of what it means to claim the ‘changing one’ identity.
+‘Two-spirit’ emphasizes and privileges conceptions of English gender identities and reinforces transphobia and the violence against gender non-conforming, non-binary, and agender Natives in nuanced ways.

 It is important to be cautious when ‘gender’ and ‘sexuality’ become conflated into a singular identity.
 Yet, I recognize the empowerment from a conflation, because it showcases the innate complexity of Native ontologies.
 The limits of colonial thoughts are its commitment to simplifying identity and compartmentalizing conceptions of selves.